g-temple/Lights-out/README.md

-1) If all 27 unit cubes initially have their lights on, what is the maximal number of unit cubes that can be turned off using unlimit- ed moves?
+1) If all 27 unit cubes initially have their lights on, what is the maximal number of unit cubes that can be turned off using unlimited moves?
 2) What is the minimal number of moves need- ed to achieve the light state from part 1?
 3) Determine the answers to analogous